MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 ---
 title: "Terraform"
-description: "Create and manage Materialize objects with the Terraform Materialize provider"
+description: "Create and manage Materialize objects with the Terraform"
 menu:
   main:
     parent: "integrations"